 - Be equipped for serving the local church and its global mission.

-- Demonstrate that they are equipped with the necessary skills and personal attributes to enter into a ministry of counselling.
+- Demonstrate the necessary skills and personal attributes to enter into a ministry of counselling.

 - Demonstrate that their practice of counselling meets the highest Christian and professional ethical standards.

-- Have met the basic academic qualifications for clinical fellow membership in the Canadian Association for Marriage and Family Therapy and the American Association for Marriage and Family Therapy.
+- Meet the basic academic course requirements to pursue RMFT membership in the Canadian Association for Marriage and Family Therapy (CAMFT).

 I. Core (12 credit hours)